-\ Includes contribution for certain employees in India where Provident Fund is deposited with Government authority e.g. Regional Provident Fund Commissioner.
+- Includes contribution for certain employees in India where Provident Fund is deposited with Government authority e.g. Regional Provident Fund Commissioner.
+With effect from 1 December 2021, the Group transferred the balance in the Trust to Regional Provident Fund Commissioner and started depositing contribution with Regional Provident Fund Commissioner for all the employees. - b.

-- b.
 The Group entities located in United States of America have a 401(k) plan, where eligible employees are permitted to participate in the defined contribution plan.
 Participants may voluntarily contribute eligible pre-tax and post-tax compensation of up to 100% of their annual compensation in accordance with the annual limits as determined by the Internal Revenue Service (IRS).
 Employees at or above the age of 50 may choose to contribute additional compensation as "catch-up" contributions in accordance with the IRS annual limits.
-Employees receive a 100% match of their contributions up to 3% of their eligible compensation and 50% match of their contributions vest 100% immediately for all employees in the United States.
-The Group has contributed USD 3,771,207 and USD 3,712,922 for the years ended 31 March 2021 and 31 March 2020, respectively. - c.
+Employees receive a 100% match of their contributions up to 3% of their eligible compensation and 50% match of their contributions over 3% up to 5% of their eligible compensation.
+The Group's matching contributions vest 100% immediately for all employees in the United States.
+The Group has contributed USD 3,948,296 and USD 3,771,207 for the years ended 31 March 2022 and 31 March 2021, respectively. - c.
 The entities of the Group located in Canada contribute to a Registered Retirement Savings Plan (RRSP), a trust registered with Canada Revenue Agency (CRA) and to Quebec pension plan (QPP).
-Under RRSP plan, the Group contributes equivalent to the contribution made by the employee, up to a maximum of 5% of the employees' base salary.
-Under QPP plan, the Group contributes equivalent to the contribution made by the and 5.70% of the employees' base salary for the years ended 31 March 2021 and 31 March 2020, respectively.
+Under RRSP, the Group contributes equivalent to the contribution made by the employee, up to a maximum of 5% of the employees' base salary.
+Under QPP, the Group contributes equivalent to the contribution made by the employees at the rate of 6.15% and 5.90% of the employees' base salary for the years ended 31 March 2022 and 31 March 2021, respectively.

-During the year, the Group has contributed following amounts to:
+During the year, the Group has contributed the following amounts to:

-Plan under which contributions made 2021 USD 2020 USD Registered retirement savings plan (RRSP) 882,491 935,382 Quebec pension plan (QPP) 1,232,547 1,324,008
+Plan under which contributions made 2022 USD 2021 USD Registered retirement savings plan (RRSP) 847,087 882,491 Quebec pension plan (QPP) 1,443,912 1,232,547

 Further, the entities of the Group located in Belgium contribute to social security fund named as RijksSocialeZekerheid (RSZ).
 Under these plan employees have to contribute 13% of their compensation and the Group makes a contribution of 33.33% of the employee's annual compensation.
-The Group has contributed USD 11,555 and USD 24,912 for the years ended 31 March 2021 and 31 March 2020, respectively.
+The Group has contributed USD 15,196 and USD 11,555 for the years ended 31 March 2022 and 31 March 2021, respectively.